 - If you agree to the following eligibility requirements and are interested in registering for free training, please continue on to the DRA Training registration page: https://drapromos.com/

 - Applicants will be collected into small groups (weekly) for further instruction & next steps to complete the training.
-If you apply and complete registration on www.drapromos.com by noon on a Wednesday…you should be eligible to start training the following Monday (this process repeats and puts new registrants into groups each week).
-The only exception to this is the UD ‘HR Competencies for Restaurant Managers’ Course, which has set start dates for the 8 week course (courses begin on January 19 & February 16).
+If you apply and complete registration on www.drapromos.com by noon on a Wednesday…you should be eligible to start training Friday of that same week (this process repeats and puts new registrants into groups each week).
+You will be emailed coupon codes to complete the free training courses selected (on Friday), once the registration and verification steps are completed.
+The only exception to this is the UD ‘HR Competencies for Restaurant Managers’ Course, which has set start dates for the 8 week course (new cohort begins on Aug 3rd).

 - Please note that you will be asked to register and provide proof of employment eligibility (per grant funding requirements).